5l1v3r1/NetUsage/README.md

 # Maintenance
 I am no longer with Internode, nor do I have a Windows 7 computer.
 As such I'm not actively maintaining this project.
 Feel free to fork and submit pull requests.

+# Building
+In order to build the gadget, simply zip the contents of the src folder (not the src folder itself), and rename the zip file NetUsage.gadget.
+That's all there is too it.